Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Introduction

-Introduced in the physics of topological field theories \cite{wit,DVV}, the geometry of solutions $F$ of WDVV equations, satisfying a further quasi-homogeneity condition (w.r.t. the variables $\bm t$, and up to quadratic terms), was firstly axiomatized by B.\,Dubrovin, with the notion of Frobenius manifolds \cite{Dub92,Dub96,Dub98,Dub99}.
+Introduced in the physics of topological field theories \cite{wit,DVV}, the geometry of solutions $F$ of WDVV equations, satisfying a further quasi-homogeneity condition for suitable complex numbers $q_\al,r^\al,d\in\C$, was firstly axiomatized by B.\,Dubrovin, with the notion of Frobenius manifolds \cite{Dub92,Dub96,Dub98,Dub99}.
 1.5mm It was soon realized that these quasi-homogeneous solutions of WDVV equations arise in areas of mathematics which are very apart from each other (singularity theory, algebraic and symplectic geometry, integrable systems, mirror symmetry, to name just a few), often leading to new and non-trivial relations between them, see \cite{Dub96,man,Her02,Sab07}.
 1.5mm Typically, the corresponding solutions $F(\bm t)$ of WDVV equations are given as generating functions of numerical sequences of geometrical interest (e.g. Gromov-Witten invariants).
 Consequently, they can be handled just as formal power series in $k[\![\bm t]\!]$, where $k$ is a commutative $\Q$-algebra, defining a \emph{formal Frobenius manifold} structure on the formal spectrum ${\rm Spf }\,k[\![\bm t]\!]$, see \cite[III.\S1]{man}.
 This defines a formal family of Frobenius algebras with structure constants given by $c_{\al\bt}^\gm(\bm t):=\eta^{\la\gm}\der_{\al\bt\la}^3F(\bm t)$.
 1.5mm The relevance of these formal structures is further highlighted by their deep relations with the cohomology of the Deligne-Mumford moduli stacks $\overline{\mc M}_{g,\frak n}$ of $\frak n$-pointed stable curves of genus $g$, \cite{KM94,man}.
 Remarkably enough, any formal Frobenius manifold is equivalent to a {\it tree level\footnote{A richer notion of {\it complete} CohFT on a given $(H,\eta)$ is also available, in which the datum is enriched to a family $(\Om_{g,\frak n})_{g,\frak n}$ of $k$-linear tensors $\Om_{g,\frak n}\in (H^*)^{\otimes \frak n}\otimes_k H^\bullet(\overline{\mc M}_{g,\frak n}; k)$, satisfying further compatibility properties, for any pair $(g,\frak n)$ of non-negative integers in the stable range $2g-2+\frak n>0$.
 The prototypical example of a complete CohFT is provided by the Gromov-Witten theory of a smooth projective variety $X$.
 The corresponding formal Frobenius manifold attached to its genus zero sector is called \emph{quantum cohomology of $X$}.
-See \cite{KM94,man} and Section \ref{sec6} of this paper.} Cohomological Field Theory} (CohFT), i.e. the datum of a family of $\frak S_\frak n$-covariant tensors $\Om_{0,\frak n}\in (H^*)^{\otimes \frak n}\otimes_k H^\bullet(\overline{\mc M}_{0,\frak n}; k)$, on a given free metric $k$-module $(H,\eta)$ of finite rank, satisfying some compatibility conditions w.r.t. the natural forgetful morphisms $\overline{\mc M}_{0,\frak n}\to \overline{\mc M}_{0,\frak n-1}$, and gluing morphisms $\overline{\mc M}_{0,\frak n_1}\times \overline{\mc M}_{0,\frak n_n}\to \overline{\mc M}_{0,\frak n_1+\frak n_2}$.
+See \cite{KM94,man} and Section \ref{sec6} of this paper.} Cohomological Field Theory} (CohFT), i.e. the datum of a family of $\frak S_\frak n$-covariant\footnote{Here $\frak S_n$ denotes the symmetric group on a finite set with $n$ elements.} tensors $\Om_{0,\frak n}\in (H^*)^{\otimes \frak n}\otimes_k H^\bullet(\overline{\mc M}_{0,\frak n}; k)$, on a given free metric $k$-module $(H,\eta)$ of finite rank, satisfying some compatibility conditions with respect to the natural forgetful morphisms $\overline{\mc M}_{0,\frak n}\to \overline{\mc M}_{0,\frak n-1}$, and gluing morphisms $\overline{\mc M}_{0,\frak n_1}\times \overline{\mc M}_{0,\frak n_2}\to \overline{\mc M}_{0,\frak n_1+\frak n_2}$.
 The corresponding WDVV-potential $F(\bm t)$ is a generating power series for integrals of the form $\int_{\overline{\mc M}_{0,\frak n}}\Om_{0,\frak n}(\bigotimes_{j=1}^\frak n \Dl_{\al_j})$ for a $k$-basis $(\Dl_j)_{j}$ of $H$.
 See \cite{KM94,man,Pan18} for more details.